 Introduction to the study of psychology as it relates to physical activity, sedentary behaviour and health.
-Key concepts include exercise motivation, mental health benefits of exercise, models of behaviour change, intervention design, special populations, and the
+Key concepts include exercise motivation, mental health benefits of exercise, models of behaviour change, intervention design, special populations, and the relationship to the underlying neurophysiology and implications for physical activity behaviour.
 Prerequisite: 45 points passed at Stage II or III Restriction: EXERSCI 204, SPORTSCI 204